 About me

-I am an Associate Professor in the Department of Mathematics at ETH Zürich and a 2024–2025 von Neumann Fellow at the Institute for Advanced Study, Princeton.
+I am an Associate Professor in the Department of Mathematics at ETH Zürich and, during the 2024–25 academic year, was a von Neumann Fellow at the Institute for Advanced Study in Princeton.
 Before joining ETH I held faculty positions at Durham University and a research fellowship in Cambridge.
 I completed my undergraduate studies at Sapienza University of Rome and obtained a joint PhD in Mathematics from Sapienza and École Polytechnique in Paris.

 My work lies at the interface of analysis, kinetic theory and statistical mechanics: I study partial differential equations that model the collective behaviour of many-particle systems, with a focus on Vlasov-type plasmas and gravitational dynamics.
 Current projects range from quasineutral and singular-limit problems for Vlasov–type systems to quantization of measures, ultrafast diffusion, and gradient-flow structures that link microscopic particle models to macroscopic fluid descriptions.